STAT540-UBC/team_treed_rats-DNA-methylation/Data_Analysis/2-RNAseq_differential_expression.md

 ## Grand conclusion

-Proceed with `glmQLFit` since it gives the most number of genes, presumably due to highest sensitivity
+We decide to proceed with `glmQLFit` since it gives the most number of genes, presumably due to highest sensitivity that we care most here for our further analysis.